WICG/origin-agent-cluster/README.md

 It turns out, both of these mechanisms are designed for dealing with embedded content, and as such have inheritance models that don't make much sense for origin isolation.
 If you want to isolate your own origin, that doesn't necessarily mean anything about how your subframes should behave—especially considering that the effects of feature/document policy are not limited to same-origin, or even same-site, subframes.

-### Usage hints

-We've considered several previous designs for origin isolation, such as just `Origin-Isolation: ?1` to indicate isolation with no additional information, or something like `Origin-Isolation-Implementation-Preference: process` / `thread` / `separate-heap` to directly indicate the preferred implementation strategy.
-See some discussion in [#1](https://github.com/domenic/origin-isolation/issues/1).

-A simple boolean gives the user agent too little information to make the right choices.
-Faced with multiple possible implementation strategies and constrained resources, how can it best decide what strategy to use?
-Currently Chrome uses heuristics, like "a page containing a password input probably needs side-channel protection".
-Making this more explicit can only benefit pages.
-In the end, user agents which don't find the extra information useful can ignore it.

-On the other end of the spectrum, directly indicating implementation choices to the browser is overstepping a bit.
-It's unlikely a site author has enough information to confidently declare that they need a process; instead, they know things about their performance, memory, or security needs, which the browser can take into account.

 ### Opt-in, instead of implicit, origin isolation

 Another potential road we explored was to try to find scenarios where a process-per-origin could be done transparently, without an explicit opt-in.
 This would be possible if: